 Managing your timesheet will help you determine how to bill for consulting services as there may be some tasks that are billable and non-billable depending on your agreement with your client.
 Consultant timesheets allow you to ascertain the number of hours worked correctly.
 It is much easier to collect the time and expenses worked on the project using a timesheet than it would be when working from different platforms to manage this information.

 2.2.
 Improved project efficiency with the consultant timesheet

 While not obvious, using a timesheet makes your working schedules more efficient.
 When you can track to precision every individual task, you can focus more on each job, getting the most at the end.
 This bite-sized approach to efficiency translates to an overall improvement on the project.

 For projects where the client is billed by the hour, the timesheet allows you to monitor the hours you have spent on the project.
+This especially helps when using a consulting contract template to know how much to charge.
 This move translates to the benefit of accurate billing as well as transparency between the client and you, the project manager.
 Some clients will prefer their contractors to use their specific type of timesheet to have a bird’s eye's view on how the project fares on.
 This also cements the working relationship between the two.